rolandoislas/libdrc/doc/re/overview.rst

     to communicate with a Wii U console.

-    The firmware on this Broadcom chip runs on a Cortex-M3 CPU, which is surprisingly more recent than the ARM926EJ-S running the main firmware.
+    The firmware on this Broadcom chip runs on a Cortex-M3 CPU, which is amusingly more recent than the ARM926EJ-S running the main firmware.

 **UIC-WUP**
     A small embedded chip based on an STM8 CPU.
 It runs its own firmware